EOEboh/EOEboh/README.md

 A frontend software developer with an extra superpower— technical writing.

-Whether I'm writing React or fiddling with AWS or solving algorithms in JavaScript, my main objective is always the same, which is to write clean, understandable content that solves problems.
+Whether I'm writing React or fiddling with AWS or solving algorithms in JavaScript, my main objective is always the same, which is to create clean, understandable content that solves problems.

 When not coding or writing, I'm most likely watching a documentary, playing basketball or simply wondering if there's a slight chance the earth is flat.